VCs are chasing Hopin upwards of $5-6B valuation – TechCrunch

 Virtual events platform Hopin is hopin’ for a mega valuation.

-According to multiple sources who spoke with TechCrunch, the company, which was founded in mid-2019, is running around the fundraise circuit and perhaps nearing the end of a fundraise in which it is looking to raise roughly $400 million at a pre-money valuation of $5 billion for its Series C. Two sources implied that the valuation could reach as high as $6 billion, but with greater dilution based on some offered terms the company has received.
+According to multiple sources who spoke with TechCrunch, the company, which was founded in mid-2019, is running around the fundraise circuit and perhaps nearing the end of a fundraise in which it is looking to raise roughly $400 million at a pre-money valuation of $5 billion for its Series C. The two names out in front, likely part of a joint ticket, are thought to be Andreessen Horowitz and General Catalyst.

+Two sources implied that the valuation could have gone as high as $6 billion, but with greater dilution based on some offered terms the company has received.
 The deal is in flux, and both the round size and valuation are subject to change.

 One source told TechCrunch that the company’s ARR has grown to $60 million, implying a valuation multiple of 80-100x if the valuation we’re hearing pans out.
 That sort of multiple wouldn’t be out of line with other major fundraises for star companies with SaaS-based business models.